Yorko/mlcourse.ai/README.md

 </div>

-[mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by [OpenDataScience](https://ods.ai).
-The course is designed to perfectly balance theory and practice.
-You can take part in several Kaggle Inclass competitions held during the course.
-From spring 2017 to fall 2019, 6 sessions of mlcourse.ai took place - 26k participants applied, 10k converted to passing the first assignment, about 1500 participants finished the course.
-Currently, the course is in self-paced mode.
-Check out a thorough [Roadmap](https://mlcourse.ai/roadmap) guiding you through the self-paced mlcourse.ai.
+[mlcourse.ai](https://mlcourse.ai) is an open Machine Learning course by [OpenDataScience (ods.ai)](https://ods.ai/), led by [Yury Kashnitsky (yorko)](https://yorko.github.io/).
+Having both a Ph.D. degree in applied math and a Kaggle Competitions Master tier, Yury aimed at designing an ML course with a perfect balance between theory and practice.
+Thus, you go through math formulae in lectures, and practice with Kaggle Inclass competitions.
+Currently, the course is in a **self-paced mode**.
+Check out a thorough [Roadmap](roadmap) guiding you through the self-paced mlcourse.ai.

+__Bonus:__
+Additionally, you can purchase a Bonus Assignments pack with the best non-demo versions of [mlcourse.ai](https://mlcourse.ai/) assignments.
+Select the ["Bonus Assignments" tier](https://www.patreon.com/ods_mlcourse).
+Refer to the details of the deal on the main page [mlcourse.ai](https://mlcourse.ai/).

 Mirrors (:uk:-only): [mlcourse.ai](https://mlcourse.ai) (main site), [Kaggle Dataset](https://www.kaggle.com/kashnitsky/mlcourse) (same notebooks as Kaggle Notebooks)